jdlogan0/chordclash-dev-portfolio/README.md

   <img width="1274" alt="og_sequence" src="https://github.com/jdlogan0/chordclash-dev-portfolio/assets/143477762/ff655f84-f2ea-458d-bfe0-e2270690291a">
 </p>

-This was honestly one of the things I was most excited about figuring out... and one of the things that bothered me most when it stopped working in the build.

 As it turns out, the set active function is just for development.
 Unlike functions like Print String that make it very clear they only function in development, I had no idea activating/deactivating sections wouldn't work until we built the project.

-I wanted to avoid using regular audio players for the singers because of lag.
-If the sequence were to lag and the singers were being controlled elsewhere, the singers would end up out of time with the sequence.
-Therefore, I tried to prioritize using sequences over other methods.

 When it became clear that activation wouldn't work, my next attempt involved binding the audio track to Singer actors with audio attenuation, with a SingerManager actor to move them.
 When a singer needed to be deactivated, the singer would teleport far enough away that the audio wouldn't be present.
-A roundabout way of dealing with audio, but I was running out of ideas.
-Unfortunately, this didn't work either because of how sequences function.
+This didn't work either because of how sequences function.
 During the sequence, the transform of a bound actor is controlled by the sequence, even if there's no transform track, which I hadn't realized.
 The singer would only move to the teleported position after the sequence ended.

 The last method I tried that still involved sequences was changing the bindings, which can be done at runtime.
 The idea was that the binding would change from a close actor to an actor far away and vice versa depending on health.
 There were a couple tutorials on this, so I had an idea of what needed to be done, but I wasn't able to successfully implement.
 It's a method that I would like to go back to, as the main reason I moved on was for time's sake.
-By this point I had already spent a couple days just trying to get the singer switch to work, and it wasn't even vital to gameplay.
-I needed to move on from sequences.

-Finally, I used audio played by the SingerManager, which had an event track on the sequence.
+Finally, I used audio played by a SingerManager actor, which had an event track on the sequence.
 On a switch, the volume would change depending on player health.
-I made sure both audio files were primed before the sequence so they would start immediately, and was surprised by how in sync they were.
-Then the sequence lagged, and the singers were ahead.
+Both audio files were primed before the sequence so they would start immediately in sync with the sequence.
+When the sequence lagged, and the singers were ahead.
 To solve this, instead of playing once at the beginning of the sequence and changing volume, the audio is repeatedly played and stopped.
-The event on the sequence passes along the current time so the audio can be played from that moment.
+The switch event on the sequence passes along the current time so the audio can be played from that moment.
 That way, if the sequence lags, the singers are only out of sync until the next switch.

 *screenshot from singer manager*

 ## Calibration

-In order for calibration to work, I needed to add an offset to the notespawner that would affect the calculations for accuracy and the timing for a note being removed from queues.
-The first step was simple - just subtracting the offset from the location before calculating the ranges.
-It was when I changed the way timing worked that I ran into problems.
-It was also when more art was added to the game, so working on my laptop went from laggy but playable (and actually good for testing if the offset calculations worked) to slow enough I couldn't tell if my changes were doing anything.
+An offset was added to the notespawner that would affect the calculations for accuracy and the timing for a note being removed from queues.
+The first step was simple - just subtracting the offset from the location before checking the ranges.
+It was when I changed the way timing worked to allow for more time before removing a note from the queue that I ran into problems.
+It was also when more art was added to the game, so working on my laptop went from laggy but playable (and actually good for testing if the offset calculations worked) to slow enough I couldn't always tell if my changes were doing anything.
 Due to another class requiring long hours for group work, I didn't have much time to go to the lab and use the computers there.
-This made testing much more difficult as there were a lot of instances of having to ask my teammates to test my branch to check if things were working (a huge thank you to the teammates who put up with me constantly asking for tests).
+This made testing much more difficult as there were a lot of instances of having to ask my teammates to test my branch to check if things were working.

+The removal from queue call happens after the note finishes moving just past the bar, so I was able to fix the issues with the queue removal timing by changing movement rather than adding delays.
+The note moves further down, with the distance and timing dependent on the offset.
+There is no visual difference, but it ensures a note will not be removed before the player has the chance to hit it.

+**movement screenshot**

 ## Version Control